 If Your Website Is Drupal 7

 Option 1: Stay on Drupal 7 while also updating your PHP version.
-If you stay on Drupal 7 until after 2021, you can either engage a vendor for a long term support contract, or migrate to Drupal 9.
+If you have stayed on Drupal 7 until end of 2022, it is time to migrate to Drupal 10.

-Option 2: Migrate to Drupal 8 so that it’s easier to update to Drupal 9.
+Option 2: Migrate to Drupal 9 so that it’s easier to update to Drupal 10 in 2023.

-As pointed out on Drupal.org, to upgrade from Drupal 7 to Drupal 8 means a major version update, which is almost like re-launching a new website from scratch.
-You first need to install a clean Drupal 8 site.
-Then you migrate your site configuration and site content to your new Drupal 9 site.
+As pointed out on Drupal.org, to upgrade from Drupal 7 to Drupal 8 or 9 respectively is a major version update, which is like re-launching a new website from scratch.
+You first need to install a clean Drupal 10 site.
+Then you migrate your site configuration and site content to your new Drupal 10 site.

 If your Website is Drupal 8

-Migrating from Drupal 8 to Drupal 9 is a much less tedious endeavor than migrating from Drupal 7, as long as all Drupal 8 updates have been diligently implemented.
+Migrating from Drupal 8 to Drupal 9 and 10 is a much less tedious endeavor than migrating from Drupal 7, as long as all Drupal 8 updates have been diligently implemented.
+Note that Drupal 8 has reached end of life and the new Drupal 10 came out December 2022, so if you are reading this in 2023, it’s alarm bells ringing to upgrade, also to avoid any security and user experience issues.

 Out of all the available CMS options, Drupal is definitely the best for customized platforms that are capable of serving a wide range of enterprise needs.
 It is more technically-advanced as compared to Joomla and WordPress.
 But it still consumes fewer system resources.
 This ensures optimized website loading speeds, performance and responsiveness.
 Therefore, Drupal is the preferred CMS choice for a Drupal Agency like B-works and seasoned developers worldwide.